lsst-dm/dmtn-094/index.rst

 implement OAuth 2.0 interfaces, but do implement interfaces with Shibboleth and SAML.

 OAuth 2.0 specifies how you may ask for information about a user.
 It also specifies a method, through tokens, which a service may use to request and validate information about the user.
+OAuth 2.0 has several application flows that may be chosen based on the application at hand and desired security requirements.

 .. _passing-oauth-20-tokens: